Is Your UV Curing System Ready for Summer?

 Remember, when cleaning bulbs and reflectors, use clean, lint-free rags and an approved cleaner for your UV system.
 Most maintenance teams use ammonia-free glass cleaner.

-5. Before you put those UV lamps back into place, if your process uses a quartz plate, you might as well clean that too.
+5. Clean the Quartz Plate: Before you put those UV lamps back into place, if your process uses a quartz plate, you might as well clean that too.
 This is another part of the optical system of UV systems and UV energy must pass through the quartz to your product, so keep it clean.

-6. Let’s not forget our power supplies and power supply cabinets.
+6. Change the Power Supply Air Filters: Let’s not forget our power supplies and power supply cabinets.
 If you have a cabinet, check those filters.
 They are often forgotten and should be changed as part of regular maintenance.

-7. Some cabinets have air conditioning (AC) units mounted to them to keep the power supplies or ballast cool.
+7. Change the AC Unit Filters: Some cabinets have air conditioning (AC) units mounted to them to keep the power supplies or ballast cool.
 Now is a good time to change those filters and maybe even blow out the condenser fins if they are coated with dust.

-8. Next the power supplies and ballasts themselves, whether in a cabinet or stand alone.
-Get all that dust that builds up over time out of them too.
+8. Dust the Power Supplies and Ballasts: Whether in a cabinet or stand alone, wipe the dust that builds up on the Power Supplies and Ballasts.
 As with the lamps, dust buildup can and will reduce how efficiently they cool.

 Parts running hot fail and fail more often and sooner then anyone would like.
 By taking the time to do a little spring cleaning now, you can help to ensure that your UV curing system is running smoothly all summer long.